-Net cash provided by investing activities of \$558.8 million in fiscal year 2020 was primarily driven by the proceeds from sale of business of \$1.7 billion and maturities of available-for-sale securities of \$18.8 million, partially offset by net cash paid to acquire Aquantia and Avera of \$1.1 billion and purchases of property and equipment of \$81.9 million.
+Net cash used in investing activities of \$119.6 million in fiscal year 2021 was primarily driven by purchases of property and equipment of \$106.8 million, and purchases of technology licenses of \$12.7 million.

-Net cash used in investing activities of \$1.8 billion in fiscal year 2019 was primarily driven by the net cash paid to acquire Cavium of \$2.6 billion and purchases of property and equipment of \$75.9 million, partially offset by sales and maturities of available-for-sale securities and time deposits of \$986.9 million.
+Net cash provided by investing activities of \$558.8 million in fiscal year 2020 was primarily driven by proceeds from sale of business \$1.7 billion and maturities of available-for-sale securities of \$18.8 million, partially offset by net cash paid to acquire Aquantia and Avera of \$1.1 billion and purchase of property and equipment of \$81.9 million.